giantswarm/docs/src/content/platform-overview/app-platform/index.md

-The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.
+The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster API.

 We fully support [Helm](https://helm.sh/) as a general tool to deploy your applications as well as for our general App Catalog.
 Apps are packaged as Helm charts and can be configured with _values_.
-We provide a recommended
-[app configuration]({{< relref "/getting-started/app-platform/app-configuration" >}}) which you can override to meet your needs.
+We provide a recommended [app configuration]({{< relref "/getting-started/app-platform/app-configuration" >}}) which you can override to meet your needs.

 The App Platform then, underneath, installs these Helm Charts whenever an app installation is requested by you.
 The Helm execution is mostly not configurable for you, with the exception to the options presented in [installation configuration]({{< relref "/getting-started/app-platform/installation-configuration" >}}).

-Using this platform, we are providing a collection of curated _Apps_.
-These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.
-We also use app platform to install the apps that are pre-installed in your cluster (such as CoreDNS).
+Using this feature of the platform, we are providing a collection of curated _Managed Apps_.
+These _Managed Apps_ are grouped into an _App Catalog_, which are browsable through our web interface.
+As well, customers can install their own catalogs using the Management Cluster API.
+Also, Giant Swarm uses the App Platform to install the apps that are pre-installed in your cluster (such as CoreDNS).

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an _App Catalog_ is a collection of _Apps_.

-We provide two _App Catalogs_, the Giant Swarm Catalog and the Giant Swarm Playground.
+We provide a Giant Swarm _App Catalog_ with our offered set of Cloud Native Applications which are operated and pre-configured by us.
 You are able to set up your own [additional catalog(s)]({{< relref "/getting-started/app-platform/create-catalog" >}}) to provide for any needs you have at the enterprise level.

 ### What makes up the Giant Swarm App Platform {#what-makes-up-the-app-platform}